 We offer many innovative treatments for esophageal cancer, including minimally invasive surgeries and targeted therapies.
 Additionally, our status as a major research site allows us to offer a full range of clinical trials for esophageal cancer.

 If you are diagnosed with esophageal cancer, your doctor will discuss the best options to treat it.
 This depends on several factors, including the type and stage of the cancer and your general health.
 Your treatment for esophageal cancer will be customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

+Radiation therapy uses focused, high-energy photon beams to destroy cancer cells.
 New radiation therapy techniques and remarkable skill allow MD Anderson doctors to target tumors more precisely, delivering the maximum amount of radiation with the least damage to healthy cells.

 MD Anderson provides the most advanced radiation treatments for esophageal cancer, including:

-Intensity-modulated radiotherapy (IMRT): Treatment is tailored to the specific shape of the tumor
+Intensity-modulated radiotherapy (IMRT): Radiation beams are delivered at different angles, which are tailored to the specific shape of the tumor.

 Treatment at MD Anderson

 MD Anderson patients have access to clinical trials offering promising new treatments that cannot be found anywhere else.